wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

     ^((w+.)|_|.|)(login|user|auth)(|_|-.)(user|client|auth|id|name|)(|[\d])$
     ```

-1. In the **Triggers** section, create trigger as shown above, map it to your own Slack integration.
+1. In the **Triggers** section, create a trigger as shown above, map it to your own Slack integration.
-1. Send request containing compromised credentials to you node's `localhost:80/login` endpoint:
+1. Send a request containing compromised credentials to you node's `localhost/login` endpoint:

     ```
-    curl -X POST http://localhost:80/login -d '{"password": "123456", "user": "user-01@company.com"}'
+    curl -X POST http://localhost/login -d '{"password": "123456", "user": "user-01@company.com"}'
     ```

-1. In the **Attacks** section, check that your request has been registered as event of the `credential_stuffing` type: attempt to use the compromised credentials.
+1. In the **Attacks** section, check that your request has been registered as the event of the `credential_stuffing` type: attempt to use the compromised credentials.
 1. Expand the attack to make sure it contains the compromised login information.
-1. Check messages in your Slack channel like:
+1. Check messages in your Slack channel.
+The new message should look like this:
     ```
     [wallarm] Stolen credentials detected